THQNordic/Knights-of-Honor-II-Sovereign-Modding/README.md

 # Knights of Honor II: Sovereign - Modding Utilities

-## About
 This is a collection of utilities to help modding Knights of Honor II: Sovereign.

-Please refer to the modding guide for detailed information about modding the game.
+Please refer to the [modding guide](https://github.com/THQNordic/Knights-of-Honor-II-Sovereign-Modding/blob/main/KoH2-ModdingGuide.md) for detailed information about modding the game.